 Treatment options include antibiotics or antifungal agents.
 Special drops may be prescribed to help relieve pain and reduce the possibility of complications.
 Severe cases may require a cornea transplant.

 Dry Eye Syndrome

-A medical condition, hormonal changes and even some medications can cause dry eye syndrome.
-Chronic dry eye can cause the surface of the eye to become inflamed and irritated, giving the eyes a red appearance.
+Medical conditions, hormonal changes, and even some medications can cause dry eye syndrome.
+Chronic dry eye can cause the eye’s surface to become inflamed and irritated, giving the eyes a red appearance.
 Symptoms of dry eye syndrome include:

 - Burning or burning in the eyes.

 - Foreign body sensation

 - Pain and redness in the eye.

 - Excessive tears

 - Blurry vision.